KAMI-Github/ERC721-AC/README.md

 #### `withdrawUSDC()`

-Allows the contract owner to withdraw all USDC held by the contract.
+Allows users with OWNER_ROLE to withdraw all USDC held by the contract.

 ```shell
 cast send --rpc-url <rpc_url> \